Frontend Developer (Basic) Test

-The frontend developer intern test is designed to evaluate the candidate’s proficiency in developing the user interface of a website or web application using web technologies such as html, css, and javascript.
+The Frontend Developer (Basic) test is designed to evaluate the candidate’s proficiency in developing the user interface of a website or web application using web technologies such as HTML, CSS, and JavaScript.

 • HTML semantics